 These generators support command-line build tools.
 In order to use them, one must launch CMake from a command-line prompt whose environment is already configured for the chosen compiler and build tool.

 These generators support Integrated Development Environment (IDE) project files.
 Since the IDEs configure their own environment one may launch CMake from any environment.

 Deprecated since version 3.27: Support for "Extra Generators" is deprecated and will be removed from

 a future version of CMake.
 IDEs may use the

 Some of the CMake Generators listed in the

-an extra generator for an auxiliary IDE tool.
-Such generator
+variants that specify an extra generator for an auxiliary IDE tool.

 <extra-generator> - <main-generator>.